Supply Chain

 Think about your factory on a normal Tuesday.
 Operators clock in, machines are set, and customer demand looks healthy.
-Then an email lands: your main fastener supplier can't ship for at least two weeks because one of its core raw-material vendors shut down.
-Now what?
-Do you halt production, pay triple for spot buys, or air-freight bolts from halfway around the world?
+Then an email lands: your main fastener supplier can’t ship for at least two weeks because one of its core raw-material vendors shut down.
+If a supplier fails to deliver, the potential impact on your production schedule and costs can be significant, forcing you to consider whether to halt production, pay triple for spot buys, or air-freight bolts from halfway around the world.
+This kind of supplier fails scenario can trigger a ripple effect throughout your supply chain, causing delays and shortages that affect downstream operations.

 Scenarios like this are not rare.
 McKinsey’s long-term model says major disruptions that shut plants for a month or more now strike about once every 3.7 years.